Ffyud/mijn-website-jekyll/_posts/2021-12-19-set-up-a-basic-gatling-test.md

 ## 5 Viewing the results

-Gatling will produce a little testreport inside the terminal.
-You'll find a full testreport in friendly readable HTML form inside the */target* folder.
-The name of the report is the name of the class and a timestamp.
+Gatling will produce a little test report inside the terminal.
+You'll find a full testreport in readable HTML format inside the */target* folder.
+It is named after the name of the class appended with a timestamp.

 ## 6 What's next

 ### 6.1 Example #1: Add steps to the test scenario

-Extract the code *exec()* from the *val testscenario* and place in the class as seperate definitions.
-Now you can create another defintion beside this one that does a request to another endpoint, like in this example.
+Extract the *exec()* part from the *val testscenario* and place it the class as seperate definition.

+Now you can create another definition beside this one that does a request to another endpoint, like in this example.

 ``` scala
   def getAllCountries() = {